hjonin/todoist-to-joplin/README.md

 ## Installation

-From Joplin desktop open Options - Plugins, search for "todoist to joplin" and install.
+- From Joplin desktop open Options - Plugins, search for "todoist to joplin" and install.
+- Set your [Todoist API token](https://todoist.com/help/articles/find-your-api-token) in the configuration screen.

 ## Development